 Design and specifications

-BlueDriver communicates with the proprietary BlueDriver app via a Bluetooth connection.
+The BlueDriver communicates with the proprietary BlueDriver app via a Bluetooth connection.
 You can use it both for one-time diagnostics and continuous monitoring of your engine.
-Besides, you can leave it plugged in full-time without worrying that it will drain your battery.
+In addition, you can leave it plugged in full-time without worrying that it will drain your battery.

-The same is true of the OBDLink MX+, which has built-in protections against overloads and over-voltages in addition to a low-current sleep mode.
-This OBDII scanner is overall more secure, as well, with hacker-proof security mechanisms and strong encryption that keeps your network safe.
+The same is true of the OBDLink MX+, also being a Bluetooth adapter, which has built-in protections against overloads and over-voltages in addition to a low-current sleep mode.
+The OBDLink MX+ works with the OBDLink app, as well as having the added advantage of working with a number of other popular third-party apps including Forscan, Torque, DashCommand etc. This OBDII / OBD2 scanner is overall more secure as well, with hacker-proof security mechanisms and strong encryption that keeps your network safe.

 When it comes to performance, the OBDLink MX+ has a speed advantage over BlueDriver.
 Its data processing rate is three times faster than most wireless OBD2 diagnostic scanners.
 The result is smoother, more accurate readings that let you make repairs more quickly.